 What is the PAT?

 The PAT is a mixture of both physics and maths questions and you have to complete a lot of questions in only 2 hours.
-Please note that while formula sheets, tables and data books are not permitted, specified calculators can be used – please make sure the calculator you plan to use is allowed.
+In 2024, all questions will be delivered online and will be multiple choice.
+Please note that formula sheets, tables and data books are not permitted.
+A digital calculator will be included as part of the online interface for the PAT from October 2023 onwards.
+Candidates must use this and may NOT bring their own calculators, of any description, into the exam.
+There are no recommended text books for the PAT.
 As well as the information you can find here on the Department of Physics website, there is also information on the University of Oxford website.
-There are no recommended texts for the PAT.

 How to prepare for the PAT

-1. Look over a range of past papers to help to familiarise you with the format of the test and the content covered.
+- Look over a range of past papers to help to familiarise yourself with the level of difficulty of the test and the content covered.
 We also publish reports for each test; reports contain information such as the average mark on the paper and the mark students needed to achieve an interview.
 Do not expect to get all of it correct – most years the average is 50-60%.

 Solutions to papers

 We do not generally provide solutions to the past papers; when marking the PAT, all suitable methods for solving the questions are allowed and we would not want you to feel only one specific way of solving the problem will gain you marks.
-We have however published sample solutions to the 2009 and 2010 papers and our Access Officer, Dr Kathryn Boast, has created unofficial sample solutions for the 2019 paper; these can all be found on the PAT past papers page.
+We have however published sample solutions to the 2009 and 2010 papers and our Access team has created unofficial sample solutions for the 2019 paper; these can all be found on the PAT past papers page.

 To get the greatest benefit from the past papers, don’t look at the solutions too soon and note that the solution presented is by no means the only or the best way to solve the problem – it is just one possible route.